2019-2020 Studio Policy

 - Lessons are a total of 1 hour in length each week.

-- Students receive a 45-minute private lesson plus 15-minute Music Tech Time.
+- Students receive a 45-minute private lesson plus 15-minute enrichment time.

 - Musicianship classes meet in lieu of the private lesson approximately 6 times during the school year, usually the week of a Monday holiday.